snadrus/fromhereto/README.md

 Go deps getting you down?

 Clone this repo & fix it.
-How To: mkdir ~/scratch cd ~/scratch git clone github.com/snadrus/fromhereto cd <<YOUR_MAIN_FOLDER>> go run ~/scratch/fromhereto/fromhereto.go . >deps.json
+How To: ` mkdir ~/scratch cd ~/scratch git clone github.com/snadrus/fromhereto cd ~/scratch/fromhereto go build cd <<YOUR_MAIN_FOLDER>> ~/scratch/fromhereto/fromhereto . >deps.json
+`

 Open that in your favorite editor.
 It's all the imports for all the packages your main and all its dependencies import.